Akord-com/akord-cli/README.md

   akord vault:list                          list all user vaults

-  akord stack:create <vaultId>              create a new stack akord stack:rename <stackId> <name>       rename the stack akord stack:upload-revision <stackId>     upload new file version to the stack akord stack:move <stackId> <parentId>     move the stack
+  akord stack:create <vaultId>              create a new stack akord stack:import <vaultId> <fileTxId>   create a new stack from an existing arweave transaction akord stack:rename <stackId> <name>       rename the stack akord stack:upload-revision <stackId>     upload new file version to the stack akord stack:move <stackId> <parentId>     move the stack